Thursday, 29 July 2021

 I had a really lovely day in Dundee yesterday.
 I took the train through, and read my book and messaged back and forth with Jennifer.
 How lucky I am to have a sister.
 And I mean this particular sister!

 Davie and I met up at Caird Hall (happy memories of graduations there!) and went for lunch at the V&A. It’s so nice there.
 We had a good chat.
 Then he took me to see an unusual poppy that he had spotted last week (and of which he had sent me a picture).
 This ended up being a circular walk of 10 km on a very warm day, but we stopped in the shade several times while Davie leaped in the air to knock a few dubiously ripe cherries off some trees, which he then ate.
 We went up the hill to the observatory and down through a meadow which has waist high grass and flowers now in the height of summer.
 The last time I was there it looked completely different with the grass much shorter.
-We found David’s elusive poppy which was a “candy floss” poppy which has a bunch of extra wee petals in the middle almost like a carnation.
+We found Davie’s elusive poppy which was a “candy floss” poppy which has a bunch of extra wee petals in the middle almost like a carnation.
 Back in the centre of Dundee we saw wee rabbits munching the grass and relaxing in the sunshine in The Howff, a tiny city cemetery.
 We also saw an oystercatcher there; unusual to see one in a city, although I suppose it’s not very far to the river and the sea.
 We had ice creams at Janetta’s Gelateria in the recently refurbished garden area near the station before I set off homewards.
-My lemon sorbet was so refreshing and David had tayberry ice cream which looked gorgeous.
+My lemon sorbet was so refreshing and Davie had tayberry ice cream which looked gorgeous.

 My train ride home was relaxing and I read my book some more; it’s The Magic Mountain by Thomas Mann.
 Old-fashioned and long-winded, it’s still captivating.

-Friday 9 July 2021
+Friday, 9 July 2021

 Grave matters